karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 ## Let's make the little box controllable!

 Let's say that we want the little green box to be the controllable player character of our game (or perhaps the box it is orange for you now, if you experimented with the colors).
 Then we need to be able to move it!
-Raylib comes with a big collection of different procs that allow us to check if keyboard keys, gamepad buttons and mouse buttons have been pressed, being held down etc.
+Raylib comes with a big collection of different procs that allow us to check if keyboard keys, gamepad buttons and mouse buttons have been pressed or are being held down etc.

 We currently draw the player at position `{640, 320}` each frame.
 Let's make it so we can change that position.
 So that we can _vary_ it.
 First thing we need to do is to move the player position into a _variable_.
-Just before the `for !rl.WindowShouldClose() {` line, add this:
+Just before the line `for !rl.WindowShouldClose() {`, add this:

 ```C
 player_pos := rl.Vector2 { 640, 320 }
 ```

 You may recognize the `Vector2` thingy from when we looked inside `raylib.odin`.
-What we are saying here is that we want to make a new `Vector2` give it the initial value `{ 640, 320 }`.
+What we are saying here is that we want to make a new `Vector2` and give it the initial value `{ 640, 320 }`.
 We give this `Vector2` a name: `player_pos`.
 This `player_pos` is now a variable that we can use and modify.

 > **INTERESTING ODIN THING:** When you looked at the code inside `raylib.odin` then it just said `Vector2`, but in your program you must say `rl.Vector2` to use that type.
 This is because everything that comes out of Raylib ends up under the `rl.` thingy, as prescribed by the line `import rl "vendor:raylib"`.
-If you want to, you could add a line just before the `main` proc that says `Vec2 :: rl.Vector2`, and then you can use just `Vec2` everywhere you currently use `rl.Vector2`.
+If you want to, you could add a line just before the `main` proc that says `Vec2 :: rl.Vector2`.
+That makes it possible to write `Vec2` instead of `rl.Vector2`.

 Change the line that draws the player rectangle so it now says: